divSivasankaran/Face-Recognition-on-Android/README.md

  * [OpenCV FaceRecognition](https://docs.opencv.org/2.4/modules/contrib/doc/facerec/facerec_tutorial.html#face-recognition-with-opencv)

  * [Facenet on Tensorflow](https://github.com/davidsandberg/facenet)

+## Instructions

+The pre-trained facenet weights file can be found [here](https://drive.google.com/file/d/1pp0DGJTLvc93zdr3V80FJ7J5EvOLApE6/view).
+Add the weights file to the assets folder for the facenet method to work.

+Note: The facenet model is not currently optimized for mobile and so the performance is less than ideal right now.
+I'm working on moving to Tensorflow Lite & will publish a new model soon!

 #### Contact
 If you are trying to adapt it for your own use case/facing issues with deploying or wish to share your comments/feedback, reach me at <div1090@gmail.com>